HomeContactBlogAbout usLinks

 English Electric Canberra T4 WJ874/VN799 (painted in blue paint scheme)

-To celebrate this anniversary 39 Squadron at RAF Marham have had Canberra T4 WJ874 painted in a new gloss blue paint scheme, similar to the original Aircraft.
-During the week leading up to the anniversary Squadron Leader Terry Cairns (pilot) and Squadron Leader Brian Cole (navigator) did several practice displays in WJ874 in readiness for a busy display season at Air shows throughout the Country.
+To celebrate this anniversary 39 Squadron at RAF Marham have had Canberra T4 WJ874 painted in a new gloss blue paint scheme, similar to the original aircraft.
+During the week leading up to the anniversary Squadron Leader Terry Cairns (pilot) and Squadron Leader Brian Cole (navigator) did several practice displays in WJ874 in readiness for a busy display season at air shows throughout the country.

-Images courtesy of Chris Cannon
+Images courtesy of Chris Cannon - Stills taken from footage